-Five-year combined bachelor's/master's programs have been approved by the New York State Education Department (January 2006) for admissions beginning in the fall of 2006.
-Please contact the program director for the certification program of your interest in order to obtain advisement on course requirements.
+Five-year combined bachelor's/master's programs across the disciplines have been approved by the New York State Department of Education.
+Please contact the program director for the certification program of your interest for advisement on course requirements for combined programs.